Cogmob/mu/README.md

 Runs unit tests for either dev or release.
 If a path is given, only the tests in that file are run.

+#### status

+Gives a report on the currents state of the repo.
+This includes the build status of dev and release, whether the tests passed since the last build and whether the template information has been filled in.

 #### publish

 Increments the verson number and pushes to npm.